theforeman/theforeman.org/_posts/2018-12-31-foreman-community-newsletter---december-2018.md

 All Foreman events are available via [the forum calendar](https://community.theforeman.org/calendar) - hit the Subscribe button (which will give you an ICS link).
-You can also use the Add To Calendar button on specific events if you don't wish to import the whole thing.
+You can also use the "Add To Calendar" button on specific events if you don't wish to import the whole thing.

 Future community demos will now be created much further in advance, so you